What We Want

 5. How well did your own parents do at these 5 Optimal Ways?

-It is extremely worthwhile to listen to someone else’s thoughts about the 5 Optimal Ways and their background experience, because in listening new awarenesses come to your mind.
+It is worthwhile to listen to someone else’s thoughts about the 5 Optimal Ways and their background experience in growing up, because in listening new awarenesses appear in your mind.